telerik/blazor-docs/components/breadcrumb/events.md

 * `Item` - an object you can cast to your model class to obtain the clicked data item.
 * `IsCancelled` - specifies whether the event is canceled and the built-in action is prevented.

-**The event will not fire for the last item or if the Breadcrumb Item has been disabled.**
+**The event will not fire for the last item and for disabled items.**

 You can use the `OnItemClick` event to react to user choices in a Breadcrumb without using navigation to load new content automatically.